 Using mediation can save parents time and money because it keeps you and your child custody lawyer out of court.
 Child custody mediation also lightens the court’s load.
 The courts would be overly burdened if each family relied on the judge to decide child custody and parenting time.
 An added benefit is that mediation sessions are private, unlike public court hearings.
 Going through mediation can keep your family discussions out of the public record.

 What Is Mediation for Child Custody?

 Mediation is a type of alternative dispute resolution, which means you and the other parent try to resolve your issue outside of court.
-During mediation, you, the other parent, and your attorneys will meet once or several times with a neutral third party.
-Mediators are trained professionals who help keep you the conversation on track and try hard to reach a resolution.
+During mediation, you, the other parent and your attorneys will meet once or several times with a neutral third party.
+Mediators are trained professionals who help keep you and the conversation on track and try hard to reach a resolution.
 But mediators don’t make any decisions or give the court recommendations.
 They only help you communicate.

 Is Mediation Required?

 Mediation is not always required during a child custody case.
-You and your child’s other parent can voluntarily go through mediation, or the judge can order you to try mediation before they would decide child custody.
+You and your child’s other parent can voluntarily go through mediation, or the judge can order you to try mediation before they would decide on child custody.
 Mediation can be helpful, but it isn’t appropriate for everyone.
 Mediation is not appropriate if the other parent emotionally or physically abused you or the child, or the other parent neglected your child.

 Child Support Is Separate from Child Custody

 Both parents are required to financially support their child no matter who has custody.
 If you end up sharing joint custody, you’re both still financially responsible.
-One parent might need to pay support to the other, depending on how much time you each have with your child and your incomes.
+One parent might need to pay support to the other, depending on how much time you each have with your child and your income.
 Talk with your lawyer about how Michigan courts decide child support and how it relates to your parenting schedule.

 Is Paternity an Issue in Your Child Custody Case?